digidem/comapeo-core/lib/datatype/README.md

 ## Usage

-The `DataType` class is used internally by the [`DataStore` class](../datastore/).
+The `DataType` class is used internally by the [`Datastore` class](../datastore/).

-Currently it isn't easily usable on its own as it assumes it is used along with [multi-core-indexer](https://npmjs.com/multi-core-indexer) as part of the `DataStore` class.
+Currently it isn't easily usable on its own as it assumes it is used along with [multi-core-indexer](https://npmjs.com/multi-core-indexer) as part of the `Datastore` class.

 A usage example with multi-core-indexer taken from the [DataType test helpers](../../tests/helpers/datatype.js):